jlohding/jlohding/README.md

 - 👋 Hi, I’m Jerry
-- 👀 I’m interested in computational finance, statistical machine learning, and building systematic trading systems.
+- I’m interested in computational finance, statistical machine learning, and numerical methods.

 <!---
 jlohding/jlohding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.